widdix/aws-ec2-ssh/README.md

-# Manage AWS EC2 SSH with IAM
+# Manage AWS EC2 SSH access with IAM

 This showcase demonstrates how you can use your IAM user's public ssh key to get access via SSH to an EC2 instance.